fabrice-martinez/toolchain68k/README.md

 # toolchain68k

+This is a heavily modified version of a script by haarer to build a cross compiler toolchain for m68k.

+The produced toolchain will include
+ * binutils 2.33.1
+ * gcc 9.2.0 with working libstdc++
+ * newlib 3.1.0
+ * gdb 8.3.1

+Yes, C++17 goodness on Neo Geo. libstdc++ and newlib compiled with stub syscalls so many things will fail. (this is a bare metal system) The modified version also support out of source build.

+--- ORIGINAL README FOLLOWS ---

 Main Goal:
 Build a toolchain for 68k, avr and cortex-m3 and cortex-m4  cross developement using recent compilers and libraries.